kaushalkr585-cmd/Ecommerce-Website-HTML-CSS-JS-REACT-NODE-EXPRESS-MONGODB/README.md

 ## Support

 For support, please:
-- Open an issue on GitHub: [Issues](https://github.com/kaushalkr585-cmd/Ecommerce-Website-HTML-CSS-JS-REACT-NODE-EXPRESS-MONGODB/issues)
+- Open an issue on GitHub
-- Contact: kaushalkr585@gmail.com
+- Contact: kushal@example.com
+- Check the [Wiki](https://github.com/your-username/CLOTHSY/wiki) for detailed guides

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments